-The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S627 (Canada) and UL1482 (U.S.A.).
+The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S627 (Canada), UL1482 (U.S.A.) and UL737 (U.S.A.).
 When the stove is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.

-No part of the stove or flue pipe may be located closer to combustibles than the minimum clearances given below.
+No part of the stove or flue pipe may be located closer to combustibles than the minimum clearance figures given.